The best ways to spend Family Day long weekend in Toronto

 Celebrate families of all species at the Toronto Zoo

 The Toronto Zoo is sure to be filled with animal lovers this weekend as family fun activities are scheduled from Saturday to Monday.
-Scavenger hunts, animal enrichment demonstrations and immersive luminescent walks promise a weekend of fun for kids of all ages.
+Scavenger hunts, animal enrichment demonstrations and immersive luminescent walks promise a weekend of fun for kids of all ages โ€” plus, this weekend you can get 10 per cent off a zoo membership in honour of Family Day.

 Get a sugar rush at Sweet City Fest

-All February long, Stackt Market is running a festival that’s made to satisfy your sweet tooth.
-Treat the kids (and yourself) to special s’mores, candy and hot chocolate at the Sweet City Fest and explore a stacked lineup of exhibits, specials, performances and bake sales.
+Stackt Market is hosting a festival that’s made to satisfy your sweet tooth this long weekend.
+Treat the kids (and yourself) to special sโ€™mores, candy and hot chocolate at the Sweet City Fest and explore a stacked lineup of exhibits, specials, performances and bake sales.
 Yum!

 Get in free at the Hockey Hall of Fame

-If you live in a Leafs household, take the chance to spend Monday at the Hockey Hall of Fame.
-Kids under the age of 13 have free admission all day long, giving them plenty of time to marvel at specialty artifacts, hone their slapshot and take some selfies with the Stanley Cup.
+Whether you live for the Leafs or are a player yourself, take the chance to spend Monday at the Hockey Hall of Fame.ย Kids under the age of 13 have free admission all day long, giving them plenty of time to marvel at specialty artifacts, hone their slapshot and take some selfies with the Stanley Cup โ€” and snag a free gift.

 Pick up a new hobby for free